railstack/example_with_admin/README.md

 ### Server side changes

-Now we need set up Rails server to request APIs of our Go application, so we need to add CORS configuration to the Go server to make cross domains access.
-Because we use the Gin framework by default, so we choose a cors package for the Gin: github.com/gin-contrib/cors.
+Now when we set up the Rails server to request APIs of our Go application, we need to add a CORS configuration to the Go server to make cross domains accessible.
+Because we use the Gin framework by default, we choose a cors package specially for the Gin: [github.com/gin-contrib/cors](github.com/gin-contrib/cors).

 We just use its default configuration that allows all the Orgins can access our Go server for testing easily, here's [the details](https://github.com/gin-contrib/cors#default-allows-all-origins).